 You are responsible to communicate with your instructors.
 If you are registered with CAL, CAL will provide you with a letter for each course instructor outlining what accommodations you require.
 Please request these letters through the Faculty Notification Release Request form.
 Simply download the form, fill it in, save (or take a screenshot) and email it to firstname.lastname@example.org.
 CAL will produce the letter and email it to the course instructors listed.

-Supports are determined on an individual basis so, as an individual with a disability, your voice and knowledge of what works for you is integral to the process of setting up your accommodations.
+Supports are determined on an individual basis, so as a person with a disability, your voice and knowledge of what works for you is integral to the process of considering and setting up your accommodations.
 You play an important role in academic accommodations by being part of this dynamic and consultative process guided by key concepts, key content and some limitations.

 The Centre for Accessible Learning works with CAPER-BC and other providers to convert textbooks, course-packs and other course materials into accessible electronic format.
 Submit your requests for accessible materials as soon as you know what course materials will be required.
 Advance notice is required as we receive many requests for texts in alternative format and processing time is significant.
 Requests or questions about alternate format or accessible technology should be directed to Beth Kope (Lansdowne) or Nancy-Ellen Mabey (Interurban).

 Deaf and hard-of-hearing students requiring support for interpreters, transcribers or FM systems should contact Beth Kope.
 All interpreters and transcribers are hired and assigned based on their experience, education and availability.
 Please submit requests for these services with as much advanced notice as possible as scheduling service providers takes considerable time.

 In addition to programs that assist with the costs of books and tuition, there are those that provide funding for exceptional educational costs including accessibility hardware and software (including computers), tutors, interpreters, note-sharers, etc.